Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

 - *Conclusion*
-Feedback around navigation and readability were positive, mostly attributed to the currently simple app.
+Feedback around navigation and readability were positive, mostly attributed to the currently simple UI.
 It's important to note that readability is already configured by the user or by using system defaults.
-Regarding the layout and design, we will start by templating a few elements, which fixes the issue with inconsistent theming.
-Features such als collapsing subcategories have to be discussed further, to determine if we want to implement it and if fits in our timeframe.
+Regarding the layout and design, there will be improvements made by templating a few elements, which fixes the issue with inconsistent design.
+Features such als collapsing subcategories have to be discussed further, to determine if it's necessary and if fits in the timeframe.